Cold vs. Heat Therapy: Which One Speeds Recovery After Exercise?

 Final Thoughts

 Cold and heat therapy are both valuable tools for exercise recovery, but they aren’t interchangeable.
-Cold therapy shines in the first 48 hours after intense activity or injury, when reducing inflammation is the priority.
-Heat therapy is more effective for loosening muscles, improving circulation, and enhancing mobility once swelling has gone down.
+Cold therapy shines in the first 48 hours after intense activity or injury, when reducing inflammation and calming sharp pain is the priority.
+Heat therapy is more effective for loosening muscles, improving circulation, and enhancing mobility once swelling has gone down and tissues feel stiff rather than swollen.
+If you like having dedicated tools on hand, the options in Top Recovery Tools to Ease Muscle Soreness and Improve Sleep can make it easier to apply cold, heat, and other recovery methods safely and consistently.

 By Altruva Wellness Editorial Team